 The spacious attic functions as an archive and office of the artistic directors.
 The garden and balcony face southeast and combine the outdoor areas of the house.

-The resident artists can freely design and use the rooms of the residence during their two-month residency, in mutual agreement with the other residents.
+The resident artists can freely design and use the rooms of the residence during their residency, in mutual agreement with the other residents.
 The purpose of the rooms is to be understood as a flexible and changeable concept that offers different possibilities and formats, especially with regard to the exhibition and display of artistic projects.
 In addition to the indoor area, the outdoor area of the house can also be used for exhibitions and events.

 Hubert Huber, Artist, BBK Niederbayern